StrawberryChocolateFudge/ricardian-dao-contracts/docs/DaoStaking.md

 Returns the inner details of the contract, the STAKINGREQUIREMENT , the stakingBlocks, used for the stake time before unstaking and the MAXREWARD

+    	function isRewarded(string calldata arweaveTxId)
+    		external
+    		view
+    		returns (bool)

+Check if a proposal has been rewarded with this function!

 ### Events

     event Stake(address indexed _address, uint256 totalStaked);